5 EMS stress management tips

-What constitutes a significant or traumatic event varies from person to person and is likely impacted by many factors such as age, experience, knowledge, socio-economic traits, underlying health, other life stresses, and daily stress outlets.
+What constitutes a significant or traumatic event varies from person to person and is likely impacted by many factors such as age, experience, knowledge, socio-economic traits, underlying health, other life stresses and daily stress outlets.
 These measures help me manage stress on a daily basis:

 I average seven or more hours of sleep per night and eat four or five small meals a day instead of two or three big meals.

 My exercise varies from walking the dog to intense marathon training to road cycling to playing with my kids.

-3. Reflect about each call as we clear the hospital and make a simple statement or ask a question about something that went well, was interesting, or could have been handled differently to invite conversation if my partner is interested.
+I use that quick reflection to make a simple statement or ask a question about something that went well, was interesting or could have been handled differently to invite conversation if my partner is interested.
 A quick conversation often helps me let go of something that I might have done differently.

-4. Maintain a network of friends that are paramedics in other systems.
+Maintain a network of friends that are paramedics in other systems.
 When I talk with them about my highs and lows, their emotional attachment is to me, not the system.

 I thrive on a bit of stress to meet project deadlines, achieve fitness goals, and manage a busy family schedule.
 I enjoy learning about how others achieve balance, manage their time, and techniques for stress management.

-Finally, I have taken advantage of my employer’s employee assistance program (EAP) after a couple of traumatic events.
+Finally, I have taken advantage of my employer’s employee assistance program after a couple of traumatic events.
 What helped me the most was talking to a counselor to identify solutions best suited for me as an individual.

 For additional information on coping with traumatic events visit the CDC page Coping with Stress.